XBFL Rules

 Please note that:

-- Members will forfeit their entry fee if they break any of the guidelines noted within the League Rules, including gross acts of poor sportsmanship, un-sim like gameplay, or any other violation of the stated expectations with regard to overall conduct.
+10g - Members will forfeit their entry fee (if applicable) if they break any of the guidelines noted within the League Rules, including gross acts of poor sportsmanship, un-sim like gameplay, or any other violation of the stated expectations with regard to overall conduct.

-- The total deposit to fund the XBFL Fantasy League will not equal the total withdrawal for prize disbursement.
+10h - The total deposit to fund the XBFL Fantasy League (if applicable) will not equal the total withdrawal for prize disbursement.
 Prize disbursements will equal total donations minus PayPal fees and expenses associated with prize disbursement (e.g. postage).

-- Fantasy football dues may vary from season to season.
+10i - Fantasy football dues (if applicable) may vary from season to season.
 Current fees will always be posted on the registration page when applications are being accepted.

-- If a member is removed from the league due to rule violations or issues surrounding poor conduct, any newcomer filling the vacated spot will be required to pay a minimum entry fee of at least one-half of the original amount (but never exceeding the initial amount).
+10j - If a member is removed from the league due to rule violations or issues surrounding poor conduct, any newcomer filling the vacated spot will be required to pay a minimum entry fee (if applicable) of at least one-half of the original amount (but never exceeding the initial amount).

 Summary